Experience-Monks/jam3-testing-tools/README.md

   }
 ```

 Now when we run `npm test` it will run the tests in a browser and print the result to the console.
-These solutions allow us to test the module in the cloud on a variety of browsers and operating systems, like [dom-css](https://github.com/mattdesl/dom-css) which uses SauceLabs for testing and Travis for continuous integration.
+Eventually, these modules can be updated to run the tests in the cloud on a variety of browsers.
+An example is [dom-css](https://github.com/mattdesl/dom-css), which uses SauceLabs for testing and Travis for continuous integration.

-You may also be interested in [testling](https://www.npmjs.com/package/testling) which has similar goals, except focuses more on PhantomJS (i.e. runs heedlessly but doesn't support full range of browser capabilities).
+You may also be interested in [testling](https://www.npmjs.com/package/testling) which has similar goals, except focuses more on PhantomJS (i.e. runs heedlessly, but doesn't support full range of browser capabilities).

 ## pretty-printing